GrigorisLionis/HorizCalcul/README.md

 ### ToDo
 It is a 0.8 level so there is substantial work to be made
-* code cleaning, some redundant code is there
+* code cleaning, some redundant  and ugly code is  still there
-*  ~~connect with a computational geometry library.
-Ray-Triangle computations are bread-&-butter for computational libraries ~~
+*  <del>connect with a computational geometry library.
+Ray-Triangle computations are bread-&-butter for computational libraries <\del>
-* implement a geotiff layer.
+* link with  a geotiff layer.
 This would substantially increase speed and reduce a lot of helper code.
 In particular, geoTIFF is already in a grid, so a lot of constructions would be un necessary